maim-lain/haremhotel/README.md

 25+ | Any | Lobby
 - We'll see
 - Let's test you out
-- Raise Lin's obedience by 1 if it's now below 18
+- Raise Lin's obedience by 1

 <br>